Solving the Inequality: x⁴ ≥ 3

 Introduction

 The inequality x⁴ ≥ 3 presents a challenge that goes beyond simply isolating 'x'.
 Because we're dealing with an even power (x⁴), the solution isn't as straightforward as solving a linear or even a simple quadratic inequality.
-We'll need to carefully consider the properties of even functions and the behavior of the quartic function.
+Plus, we'll need to carefully consider the properties of even functions and the behavior of the quartic function.
 This article will guide you through the process step-by-step, ensuring you not only find the solution but also understand the reasoning behind each step.
 We will explore both algebraic and graphical methods to solve this inequality.

 Solving the Inequality Algebraically